-The CAMP Summer Science Academy is funded by the National Science Foundation, therefore in order to be eligible for the program, you must meet the following criteria to be considered for CSSA:
+The CAMP Summer Science Academy is funded by the National Science Foundation.
+As such, students must meet the following criteria in order to be considered for admission:

-- Your major must be in one of the following schools: Biological Sciences, Physical Sciences, Engineering, Information and Computer Sciences, Pharmaceutical Sciences, and Public Health Sciences – Not Public Policy
+- Major in one of the following schools: Biological Sciences, Physical Sciences, Engineering, Information and Computer Sciences, Pharmaceutical Sciences, and Public Health Sciences – Not Public Policy

-- Be a Permanent Resident or U.S. Citizen
+- Are a Permanent Resident or U.S. Citizen